AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-ssl.md

 To configure mutual SSL, perform the following steps:

 1. [Install](dispatcher-install.md) the latest version of Dispatcher for your platform.
 Use a Dispatcher binary that supports SSL (SSL is in the file name, such as `dispatcher-apache2.4-linux-x86-64-ssl10-4.1.7.tar`).
-1. [Create or obtain CA-signed certificate](dispatcher-ssl.md#main-pars-title-3) for Dispatcher and the render instance.
+1. [Create or obtain a CA-signed certificate](dispatcher-ssl.md#main-pars-title-3) for the Dispatcher and the render instance.
-1. [Create a keystore containing render certificate](dispatcher-ssl.md#main-pars-title-6) and configure the render's HTTP service.
+1. [Create a keystore containing the render certificate](dispatcher-ssl.md#main-pars-title-6) and configure the render's HTTP service.
 1. [Configure the Dispatcher web server module](dispatcher-ssl.md#main-pars-title-4) for mutual SSL.

 ### Creating or Obtaining CA-Signed Certificates {#creating-or-obtaining-ca-signed-certificates}